1. OVERVIEW OF MECHANIC’S LIEN LAW

 A suit to enforce a mechanic’s lien authorized by W.Va.
 Law must be brought within 6 months of recording the notice of lien in the Clerk’s office.

 Yes.
-Subcontractors not in privity of contract with an owner must perfect and preserve their lien within 100 days of last performing work or providing materials.
+Subcontractors, materialmen and laborers not in privity of contract with an owner must perfect and preserve their lien within 100 days of last performing work or providing materials.

 f.
 When is a contractor or supplier deemed to have last performed work or furnished material so as to trigger the start of the lien filing period?